hamnaarif/Reveltek-Careers/Careers/BIM_Manager.md

 - Overseeing rent collections and payments
 - Managing and coordinating property-related finances and budgets

-- Create architectural designs using Revit software
-- Prepare MEP plans and communicate with permit offices
-- Design and coordinate landscaping plans
-- Prepare inspection reports for commercial building needs for various offices such as:
-  - Health department for restaurant design
-  - Fire department
-  - Electrical Department
-  - Water Works Offices
-  - Full Compliance and Regulation Standards with all Government Bodies
-- Manage construction projects using GitHub issues and milestones
-- Load ReadMe.md files per house to ensure clear communication with construction workers
-- Create and manage issues in GitHub, and ensure they flow properly into milestones
-- Communicate effectively with construction workers using GitHub issue commits
 ### Requirements
 - At least 2 years of experience in architectural design and construction project management
 - Proficiency in Revit Software